jpgough/api-workshop/02-contracts/README.md

 </plugin>
 ```

+The documentation for this can be found [here](https://cloud.spring.io/spring-cloud-contract/reference/htmlsingle/#how-to-protocol-convention-producer-with-contracts-stored-locally).

 The scenarios we can now test include:

 - GET all todos and verify
 - GET a specific ToDo and verify the description and a status code
 - DELETE a specific ToDo